 And did we mention the food?
 If you’re in the mood for pizza (or meat on a stick!) head to Santarpio’s, but be prepared to wait in line for a table on weekends.
 The same goes for Rino’s, where the pasta is served in gargantuan portions.
 Eastie also boasts some of the best South and Central American restaurants in the city, with delectable—and reasonably priced—options representing Colombia, Peru, and many other countries.

 Did You Know?

-East Boston may have a beautiful waterfront, but the area became a little too water-filled earlier this year when a Nor’easter sent water from the harbor deep into town, flooding cars and blocking roads.
+East Boston may have a beautiful waterfront, but the area became a little too water-filled last year when a Nor’easter sent water from the harbor deep into town, flooding cars and blocking roads.
 You may remember one gentleman, an activist hoping to highlight the dangers of climate change in waterfront areas, kayaking around the neighborhood during the storm.

 HOME AND RENT PRICES BY ZILLOW .
 ICONS VIA ISTOCK.